mehstruslehpy/Documents/C++/exprTest/README.md

 # TODO:
-	-do more testing for calc and proof translators -create doxygen documentation
+	-do more testing for calc and proof translators
+		-fix calculator variable <- value assignment procedure values need to be received line by line left to right in the proof to interact correctly with the calculator translator
+	-create doxygen documentation
+		-add tutorials
+		-add examples
 	-clean up the translator code into something nicer -continuing cleaning up the main program code
 	-Write a gui (maybe)